ninablin/nina-academic-website/content/project/keeper-external-project/index.md

 ---
 title: Keeper
 #summary: An example of linking directly to an external project website using `external_link`.
-summary: Keeper is a task management web app aiming to help improve productivity and plan and manage responsibilities over time.
-It was build using React.js and Material-UI, and MongoDB.
+summary: Keeper is a task management web app aiming to help improve productivity and manage responsibilities over time.
+It was build using React.js, Material-UI, and MongoDB.

 tags:
 - webDev